Vansitha/unix-pipe-cmd-simulator/README.md

 ## Program overview

-- Demonstrates the functionality of the unix pipe command.
+- Program demonstrates the functionality of the unix pipe command.
 - It reads an input file containing the commands to be executed.
 - Then generates a linked list and assigns each list node to one command.
 - Each command is executed and the output is sent into the following command's input.